What they do

 To become a careers counsellor, you usually need to complete qualifications in career development or employment services.

 The Certificate IV in Career Development and the Certificate IV in Employment Services are offered at registered training organisations throughout Western Australia.
-Browse courses through Jobs and Skills WA and My Skills to find a registered provider near you.
+To find a training provider near you, browse the Jobs and Skills WA website or visit the My Skills website.

 You can undertake a traineeship in employment services.
-The employment services traineeship usually takes 12 months to complete.
+The employment services (level 4) traineeship usually takes 12 months to complete.

 You can study a degree majoring in counselling, education, human resources or psychology followed by a postgraduate qualification in career development.